-Many of the musicians I write about each Saturday are like old friends who have been in my life for a long time.
-Yet I began Saturday Soundtrack, in part, to discover musicians who weren’t playing in the ’70s (that’s 1970s).
+Many of the musicians I write about each week in these Saturday Soundtrack posts are like old friends who have been in my life for a long time.
+Yet I began this segment, in part, to discover musicians who weren’t playing in the ’70s (that’s 1970s).
 So occasionally I highlight musicians new to me, recommended by friends, You Tube, Sirius XM, the Fretboard Journal, or Pandora.
 They are gifts, if you will.
 So for this holiday version of Saturday Soundtrack, I want to revisit a few of those “new favorites” that may be well known, but that I just discovered in 2020.

 We’ll begin with the very first Soundtrack of the year, which featured Amythyst Kiah.
 This native Tennessean is a self-described “Southern Gothic” singer of “alt-country blues” who has been receiving rave reviews and was nominated for a 2020 Grammy in the Best American Roots Song category for her spell-binding “Black Myself.”
 When you listen to Kiah sing that tune live with Our Native Daughters — a song which is a perfect kick-off for a year when Black Lives Matter moved to the forefront of the nation’s consciousness — you’ll be up and rockin’ in no time.